andrewjong/Deep-Learning-Paper-Surveys/.github/ISSUE_TEMPLATE/paper-summary-template.md

 ## 3. Where are the key elements of the technology and method?

+## 4. How do the authors measure success?

-## 4. How did you verify that it works?
+## 5. How did _you_ verify that it works?

-## 5. Things to discuss? (e.g. weaknesses, potential for future work, relation to other work)
+## 6. Things to discuss? (e.g. weaknesses, potential for future work, relation to other work)

-## 6. Are there any papers to read next?
+## 7. Are there any papers to read next?

-## 7. References
+## 8. References